terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_edgegateway_dns.html.markdown

 * `enabled` - (Optional) Status of the DNS forwarding service.
 Defaults to `true`.
 * `listener_ip` - (Optional) The IP on which the DNS forwarder listens.
 If the Edge Gateway has a dedicated external network, this can be changed.
-* `snat_rule_ip_address` - (Optional, VCD 10.5.0+) This argument only applies if the Edge Gateway is connected to a Provider Gateway using IP Spaces.
-If specified, VCD will conveniently manage the SNAT rule with the specified IP address for the DNS forwarder.
+* `snat_rule_ip_address` - (Optional, VCLOUD 10.5.0+) This argument only applies if the Edge Gateway is connected to a Provider Gateway using IP Spaces.
+If specified, VCLOUD will conveniently manage the SNAT rule with the specified IP address for the DNS forwarder.
   The specified IP can be allocated using [`vcloud_ip_space_ip_allocation`](/providers/terraform-viettelidc/vcloud/latest/docs/resources/ip_space_ip_allocation)
   If not specified, the IP address will be computed and chosen by VCD.